Adishar93/OthelloAI/README.md

 # Othello 12x12 AI Bot

 Welcome to the repository for the Othello 12x12 AI bot, developed as a project for the CSCI 561 Foundations of Artificial Intelligence Course at USC.
-This project achieved the 1st rank among a class of 216 students in the course competition, showcasing exceptional performance.
+This project **achieved the 1st rank among a class of 216 students** in the course competition between the bots, showcasing exceptional performance.

 ## About the Project